Maple and MatLab

 >> dsolve('D2y + 4*Dy +5*y = 12*t^2', 'y(0)=1', 'Dy(0)=-2')

 A more powerful use of Maple in MatLab is to allow Maple to perform symbolic computations on matrices, then these matrices could be further analyzed in MatLab.
 Below we show the generation of a Jacobian Matrix, then find the determinant of this matrix.
 This example is for the tranformation from rectangular to spherical coordinates.
 This operation performs differentiation of a column vector with respect to a row vector.
-Consider the transformation from Euclidean (x, y, z) to spherical coordinates as given by rho , theta , and phi .
+Consider the transformation from Euclidean (x, y, z) to spherical coordinates as given by , , and .
 (We use the standard transformation in most Calculus books.)
-We will use the symbols r, t, and p for rho , theta , and phi , respectively.
+We will use the symbols r, t, and p for , , and , respectively.

 To calculate the Jacobian matrix, J, of this transformation, use the jacobian function.
 The MatLab commands are